MayurBhosle/Library-app/README.md

 # Library-app
-This app  Python Django and PostgreSQL powered library app allows you to easily search local database.
+This Python Django and PostgreSQL powered library app allows you to easily search local database.